sebastiancarlos/beachpatrol/README.md

   Google captchas.

 ## You might also like

 - [TabFS](https://github.com/osnr/TabFS)
 - [Violentmonkey](https://github.com/violentmonkey/violentmonkey)

 ## License

 MIT

 ## Contributing

 We welcome contributions of all kinds.
 If you have a suggestion or fix, please feel free to open an issue or pull request.

+Formatting with `prettier` (default configuration) isn't enforced but appreciated.